 2.3 Ultrasonographic Examination:

-Ultrasonography is a non-invasive technique for soft tissue imaging wherein low intensity, high frequency sound waves are used to create a virtual real-time image of the tissue in focus.
-The nature and density of the tissue is determined by the echoes they produce.
-Trans-rectal ultrasonography (TRUS) is now a key component in the routine evaluation of the reproductive system in dairy cows.
-It is widely used to detect both normal and abnormal conditions affecting the uterus and ovaries.
-B-mode focuses on characterizing changes in echotexture, uterine size, fluid accumulation within the uterine lumen, and differentiation of ovarian structures based on the transmission-reflection of ultrasonic waves.
-According to the intensity of echoes produced the tissues are described as follows:

-Hyperechoic: Brighter/ white image indicating more reflection of sound waves suggestive of solid medium.

-Hypoechoic: Greyish white image indicating moderate to less reflection of sound waves suggestive of thick liquid or loose tissue.

-Anechoic: Black color image indicating no reflection of sound waves suggestive of watery or thin medium like allantoic fluid.

-The B-mode of TRUS detects the quantity of fluid within the uterine lumen, thickening of the endometrial wall, and cervical measurements to assess uterine inflammation in the absence of clinical signs of illness.

-2.4 Technique for Ultrasound Scanning:

 A real-time B-mode portable ultrasonography machine (Hitachi F31 Aloka) with a 5-7.5 MHz multi-frequency trans-rectal transducer was used to scan the uterus.
 A protective transparent plastic sheath was used to cover the transducer and jelly was applied over the probe, before insertion.
 After back-recking, the transducer was inserted per-rectally and the uterus was visualized by moving transducer from left to right and vice-versa.
 The transducer was positioned dorsally above the uterus and the sound beams were directed dorso-ventrally.
 These beams were cutting the tissue beneath, in a longitudinal plane to get a relevant view of the uterus.
 Endometrial wall thickness and any fluid if present was noted down.
 Echotexture and echogenicity were also taken into consideration.

-2.5 Treatment:
+2.4 Treatment: